newsuk/times-components/CONTRIBUTING.md

  the exported JSX with no compilation

 For ease of use there is a CLI for creating a component.
-Run `./times-components` for instructions, this is the quickest way to create package with the required scaffolding which is a component, `package.json`, stubbed test and story
+Run `./times-components` for instructions, this is the quickest way to create a package with the required scaffolding which is; a component, `package.json`, stubbed test and story

 When developing a component it's easiest to use the